CharlyCst/MPK_research/notes/mpk.md

 MPK is a __userspace__ mechanism to control page table permissions.
 Permissions set on a per thread basis (permissions are stored inside a _protection key rights register_ `PKRU`) and apply to a group of page tables associated to a key instead of a single page.

 A key can be associated to RW, R or no access, execution cannot be restricted.
 The final permission is the intersection of thread local key permission and process permissions on the page table.
+Protections keys are 4 bits long (because there is 16 groups).

 A note on performance: unpriviligied instruction (WRPKRU) that executes in less than 20 cycles, i.e. 10 to 100 times faster than a syscall, plus there is no TLB flush.